Wsm2110/Faster.Map/README.md

    - Linear probing
    - Upper limit on the probe sequence lenght(psl) which is Log2(size)
    - Fibonacci hashing
-   - Calculates offset from original index, which enables us to set the loadfactor to 0.95%

 ## About

 Faster is a small robinhood hashmap with minimal memory overhead and incredibly fast runtime speed.
 See benchmarks, or try it out yourself.
 Faster.Map evolved from the fact that C# dictionaries in targetframework 4.0 are terribly slow.
 So i decided to create my own robinhood hashmap, turns out that this hashmap even performs better than the current dictionary written in .net5.